Women & Leadership: Equality Leaders for the 21st Century

-- Develop HRC leaders committed to enhance/strengthen their own personal leadership skills
+- an effective group of diverse leaders committed to developing their own personal leadership skills.

-- Develop a higher skill set regarding cultural competence, cross-cultural communication, and breaking through the internalized voice of oppression that inhibits your leadership as a woman
+- develop a higher skill set regarding addressing triggers and breaking through the internalized voice of oppression that inhibits courageous leadership.

-- Leave feeling renewed, and ready to serve as impactful leader for HRC.
+- Leave feeling renewed and ready to lead.